nunnatsa/ginkgolinter/README.md

 To suppress the wrong nil assertion warning, add a comment with (only)

 `ginkgo-linter:ignore-nil-assert-warning`.

+To suppress the wrong error assertion warning, add a comment with (only)

+`ginkgo-linter:ignore-err-assert-warning`.

 There are two options to use these comments:
 1. If the comment is at the top of the file, supress the warning for the whole file; e.g.: